 Restarting Outlook is a first quick check to see if there are any pending account changes which can only be processed via a restart.
 Most likely, this isn’t going to bring you anything though.

-More likely is that you are using Outlook 2007 with SP3 or Outlook 2010 and the mailbox is being hosted on Exchange 2010 server with Service Pack 1 or later.
+More likely is that you are using Outlook 2007 with SP3, Outlook 2010 or Outlook 2013 and the mailbox is being hosted on Exchange 2010 server with Service Pack 1 or later.
 In addition, you have been granted “Full Access” permissions on the mailbox by your Exchange administrator.

 In that case, the additional mailbox is being added automatically via the “Auto-Mapping” feature of Exchange.